 The Buddha Shakyamuni, at the moment of enlightenment, invoked the earth as witness, as indicated by the fingers of his right hand, which spread downward in Bhumisparshana Mudra.
 As the Buddhist Sutras relate, the sun and moon stood still, and all the creatures of the world came to offer obeisance to the Supreme One who had broken through the boundaries of egocentric existence.

-This thangka is painted in Newari style.
-The Newari style has its origins in the Valley of Kathmandu in Nepal, where Newa people lived and created.
-Newari artists were renowned throughout Asia for the high quality of their workmanship.
+Newari artists are renowned throughout Asia for the high quality of their workmanship.
 In certain periods, their style had tremendous influence on the art of Tibet and China.
 The combination of Tibetan art made in the traditional Newari way has been acknowledged to create beautiful and intriguing masterpieces.

 Newari paintings are commonly kept in museums and private collections in the West and Asia.
 There are only a handful of genuine painters left, who can draw in this way, as it requires perfecting both Tibetan painting technique and Newari painting style.
 Hence, Newari style paintings are rarely reproduced nowadays and have near enough become extinct.